How to make Bermuda Hot Cross Buns

 The Dough Won’t Rise

-Use the oven as an incubator by preheating on the warmer setting for a few minutes then turning it off before placing the covered dough.
-Also ensure the bowl is warm prior to adding the dough for added aiding in the rising process.
+Use the oven as an incubator by preheating on the warmer setting for a few minutes then turning it off before placing the covered dough but be very careful not to overheat or you will kill the yeast.

 Recommendations